Reading Readiness – Tips For Working With Very Young Children

 Classic Nursery Rhyme written by Jane Taylor

-- We would also like youngsters to know how to re-tell a favourite story.
+- We would also like youngsters to know how to re-tell a favorite story.
 I suggest ‘reading’ wordless picture books with your child and then ask her to re-tell the story.
-Dinnertable conversation can also be an opportunity to share stories.
-As well, rides in the car are a great opportunity for storytellling.
+Dinner table conversation can also be an opportunity to share stories.
+As well, rides in the car are a great opportunity for storytelling.

 - Also, before beginning school, we would like to children to understand that when we read a story, it is very much like being able to see the same words we speak

-- We would also like children to know some or even most of the letters of the alphabet.
+- Hopefully, before starting school, children to know some or even most of the letters of the alphabet.
 You will find lots of free, printable alphabets on this site for children who are learning to read.
+Use the alphabets to create matching and memory games, or an alphabet strip or spell your child’s name with them.

 A Caveman Alphabet